-Depending on the size and scope of your landscaping project, you can expect to spend between $4,000 and $20,317 for a professionally designed and installed landscape.
+Landscaping is an umbrella term that covers many services and features installed outside your home.
+Depending on the size and scope of the project, you can expect to pay between $4,000 and $20,317 for a professionally designed and installed landscape.
 The national average cost of landscaping across large and small projects is about $12,825.

-New installations aren’t the only element of landscaping.
-You can also hire a pro to maintain your existing landscape for about $133 to $370 per month, for a national average of $252 per month.
+You can also hire a pro to maintain your existing landscape, with a monthly landscaping cost ranging from $133 to $370, for a national average of $252 per month.
 That cost fluctuates based on the size and complexity of your yard and the specific services you need, such as lawn mowing, garden care, and bush trimming.

-As a standard rule of thumb, you should spend about 10% the value of your home on landscaping.
+As a standard rule of thumb, the total front yard and backyard landscaping cost should be about 10% of the value of your home.
 So, if you live in a $250,000 house, a reasonable landscaping budget for you would be around $25,000 (unless you have something particularly expensive or affordable in mind).

 - Cost Estimator by Size

 - Common Landscape Installation Services